zopencommunity/meta/docs/Guides/developing.md

 After running `zopen init`, you are able to install tools under the tools directory you chose, i.e. `$ZOPEN_ROOTFS`

-You can develop Zopen Community out of any directory you want.
+You can develop zopen community out of any directory you want.
 For example, if you wanted to make enhancements to the git port, you would perform the following commands:

 ```bash
 . /path/to/zopen/etc/zopen-config # source zopen-config